dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/overview.md

   - "controls [Windows Forms], composite"
 ---

-# Types of custom controls (Windows Forms .NET)
+# Custom controls (Windows Forms .NET)

 With Windows Forms, you can develop and implement new controls.
-You can create a new user control, modify existing controls through inheritance, and write a custom control that does its own painting.
+You can create a new user control, modify existing controls through inheritance, or write a custom control that does its own painting.
+This article highlights the differences among the various kinds of controls from which you can inherit, and provides you with information about how to choose a particular type of control for your project.

 [!INCLUDE [desktop guide under construction](../../includes/desktop-guide-preview-note.md)]

-Deciding which kind of control to create can be confusing.
-This article highlights the differences among the various kinds of controls from which you can inherit, and provides you with information about how to choose a particular type of control for your project.
+## Base control class

+The <xref:System.Windows.Forms.Control> class is the base class for Windows Forms controls.
+It provides the infrastructure required for visual display in Windows Forms applications and provides the following capabilities:

+- Exposes a window handle.
+- Manages message routing.
+- Provides mouse and keyboard events, and many other user interface events.
+- Provides advanced layout features.
+- Contains many properties specific to visual display, such as <xref:System.Windows.Forms.Control.ForeColor%2A>, <xref:System.Windows.Forms.Control.BackColor%2A>, <xref:System.Windows.Forms.Control.Height%2A>, and <xref:System.Windows.Forms.Control.Width%2A>.
+- Provides the security and threading support necessary for a Windows Forms control to act as a Microsoft® ActiveX® control.

+Because so much of the infrastructure is provided by the base class, it's relatively easy to develop your own Windows Forms controls.

+## Create your own control

+There are three types of custom controls you can create: composite controls, extended controls, and custom controls.
+The following table helps you decide which type of control you should create:

 <table>
 <thead>